 A perimeter scan, used by administrators and attackers, is meant to find vulnerabilities like misconfigurations on hosts and outdated software.
 Payment Card Industry Security Standards Council (PCI SSC) released the 11.2 requirement that expects external vulnerability scans be run after any significant network change, on top of scheduled quarterly scan to minimize risk.
-Just a single update to a system can cause holes in a networks security; for this reason, organization’s use Threatcare’s Violet Platform to perform continuous security controls testing and gap analysis.
-Violet is a breach and attack simulation technology.
+Just a single update to a system can cause holes in a networks security; for this reason, organization’s use the Threatcare Suite to perform continuous security controls testing and gap analysis.

 A perimeter scan can operate as an authenticated or unauthenticated scan, which respectively means credentials were or were not used during the scan.